Expreszo: About the publisher and editors

 Expreszo was established in 1998.
-It is claimed to be made for, and made by young people and for this reason staff turnover is frequent.
-Over forty staff members are involved in making the magazine, maintaining the website, and running the organization.
+It is claimed to be made for, and made by young people; for this reason, staff turnover is frequent.
+Over 40 staff members are involved in making the magazine, maintaining the website, and running the organization.
 This includes editors, desktop publishers, photographers, and other staff members.
-In spite of being a purely volunteer organization they claim to have reached a professional standard.
+In spite of being a purely volunteer organization, they claim to have reached a professional standard.

-In 1991, 1995 and 2001 the lack of funds seriously threatened the magazine in its existence.
-In 1995 the publisher, the Stichting Hoezo (Foundation), joined COC Netherlands, the largest lesbian and gay association in the Netherlands.
-COC boardmembers from 1995 formed the board of Hoezo/Expreszo and COC Netherlands started funding the magazine from 1995 until 2001.
+In 1991, 1995 and 2001, the lack of funds seriously threatened the magazine in its existence.
+In 1995, the publisher, the Stichting Hoezo (Foundation), joined COC Netherlands, the largest lesbian and gay association in the Netherlands.
+COC boardmembers from 1995 formed the board of Hoezo/Expreszol further, COC Netherlands funded the magazine between 1995 and 2001.
 A benefit/rescue party in December 2001 gave new energy to the editorial staff.
 COC funding stopped, but with a new format (e.g. size, full color) the board and staff managed to boost sales and advertisement.
 For the first time Expreszo started making a profit.

-A statute ensures that the editorial staff of Expreszo is independent in their writing (independent from COC).
+A statute ensures that the editorial staff of Expreszo is independent in their writing; it is also independent from COC.